St. Mark Lutheran Church

 (Stand)

-Pastor The Holy Gospel according to St. John, the first chapter.
+Pastor The Holy Gospel according to St. Matthew, the twenty-eighth chapter.

 Congregation Glory to You, O Lord.